gravitational/workshop/docker.md

 hello, world !
 ```

-what happens if you pass flags? they will be executed as arugments:
+What happens if you pass flags? they will be executed as arugments:

 ```bash
 $ docker run hello:v3 woo